jsingh2344/melt_extents_from_onset/README.md

   Will edit the 1) logic so that a pixel must only have been deemed 'melting'.
 Currently, some pixels at lower elevation anomalously never hit the 3 dB trigger, which incorrectly prevents them from ever having its 'snowline onset'.
 - Wrote functions that output .tiff rasters for the snowline/melt extent DOY maps.
-- Other Todos: Replicate melt extent elevation logic for snowlines, write functions that convert purely from .tiffs to melt extent csvs, investigate post-processing methods, plot aggregate comparison diagnostics
+- Other Todos: Replicate melt extent elevation logic for snowlines, write functions that convert purely from .tiffs to melt extent/snowline csvs, investigate post-processing methods, plot aggregate comparison diagnostics